 First Mate Joe makes final preparations for departure and Capt.
 Brian informs me that it’ll just me and one other guy on the charter.
 As if on cue I see this dude striding down the dock ramp toward the boat – hat on backwards, sunglasses, and carrying several rods and what appears to be expensive gear.
 He wears an ‘I was born for this shit’ look on his face.

 Brendon and I will become fast friends and I’ll discover soon enough that not only is this guy an experienced, badass fisherman but also a Marine Corp. veteran who served in Afghanistan.
 But more on that later.
 For the moment I’m almost hoping that we receive some sort coastguard extreme-weather warning on the radio to cancel our trip and send us home with a full refund.
+No dice.

 After fueling up and filling the basin with plenty of live bait, we head due west out of Marina del Rey for some 15 miles and then point north 40 miles to the Channel Islands.